SpinalHDL/VexiiRiscv-RTD/source/VexiiRiscv/HowToUse/index.rst

 (no tag hit), then the synthesis tool should be capable of inferring that asynchronous read into a synchronous one (RAM block, work on Efinix FPGA)

-By default SpinalHDL will generate memories in a Verilog/VHDL inferable way.
+By default SpinalHDL will generate memories in a Verilog/VHDL synthetisable way.
 Otherwise, for ASIC, you likely want to enable the automatic memory blackboxing, which will instead replace all memories defined in the design by a consistent blackbox module/component, the user having then to provide those blackbox implementation.